 So the next time you secure your bag with a TSA lock, remember: it’s part of a global system designed by Travel Sentry to protect both your belongings and your journeys a safe and smooth journey.
 Stay updated on any regulatory changes before your flight.

-Yes, you can normally take powerbanks on a flight if they are below 100Wh.
-Powerbanks above 100Wh typically need airline approval before you can take them on a flight.
+Yes, you can normally take power banks on a flight if they are below 100Wh.
+Power banks above 100Wh typically need airline approval before taking them on a flight.
+You should never place these in checked luggage.
+They must always be in your carry-on bag.

-Regulations for powerbanks on a flight are specific and vary between airlines.
-Generally, airlines view powerbanks as spare batteries.
-The Transportation Security Administration (TSA) requires you to place these in your carry on bag.
-Checked luggage isn’t an option for powerbanks.
+Regulations for power banks on a flight are specific and vary between airlines.
+Generally, airlines view power banks as spare batteries.
+The Transportation Security Administration (TSA) requires placing these in your carry-on bag.
+Checked luggage isn’t an option for power banks.

 Powerbank Capacity: What You Need to Know

-When bringing powerbanks on a flight, it’s crucial to understand the capacity limits imposed.
-Manufactures measure the capacity of power banks in milliampere-hours (mAh) or watt-hours (Wh).
+When bringing power banks on a flight, it’s crucial to understand the capacity limits imposed.
+Manufacturers measure the capacity of power banks in milliampere-hours (mAh) or watt-hours (Wh).

 Here’s a quick breakdown of the regulations: